 • Wear inconspicuous khaki, Olive or Grey clothing.
 Bright colours particularly white, black and red are not advisable.

-• Drive slowly, prescribed maximum speed limit is 20Kms/hr
+• Drive slowly, prescribed maximum speed limit is 20Kms/hr.

 • Grant right off way to the animals.